morristech/nfc-sweetspot/README.md

 ```

-2. Start activity where needed.
+2. Check if sweetspot data is available for device with `NfcSweetspotData.hasSweetspotData()`.
+If it's available, start activity where needed.

 Alternatively,
 you can use NfcSweetspotData